derlin/phrasal/README.md

 Well, at least if used together.
 Each tool has a value of its own.
 For example, the `Normalizer` (my favorite!) is very useful for NLP, when you have a crappy text corpus you need to clean.
-The `Crawler` is good when you need the raw text of a web page, properly decoded in UTF-8.
 The `MocySplitter` is a nice alternative to Moses when you need to cleverly split a stream of text into sentences, one per line.
 Etc.